micropython-IMU/micropython-mpu9x50/README.md

 As described above: a count of the number of consecutive times in the curent sequence of reads that the driver has returned out-of-date values.

 ``accel_filter_range`` integer 0 to 7 read/write
-The digital low pass filter enables the effect of vibration to be reduced in the accelerometer and gyro readings.
+The digital low pass filter enables the effect of vibration to be reduced in the accelerometer readings.
 The following table gives the approximate bandwidth and delay for the filter.

 | value | bw(Hz) | Delay(mS) |